Connect with us

 An emerging approach to radiation therapy called adaptive therapy uses imaging to dynamically adjust treatment as the tumor or its positioning changes each day.

-In conventional radiation therapy, patients the same treatment plan across multiple treatment sessions.
-However, adaptive therapy may apply several adjustments or to a completely new treatment plan in order to address changes to the tumor’s condition over the course of treatment.
+In conventional radiation therapy, patients receive the same treatment plan across multiple treatment sessions.
+However, adaptive therapy may apply several adjustments or lead to a completely new treatment plan in order to address changes to the tumor’s condition over the course of treatment.

 Historically, the concept of adaptive therapy was more theoretical than practical.
-It faced many challenges, a lack of suitable imaging technologies.
+It faced many challenges, including a lack of suitable imaging technologies.
 Additionally, creating a treatment plan involves heavy computational work and collaboration among various specialties within a care team.
 The fact that the process needs to be repeated multiple times renders adaptive therapy particularly resource-intensive and time-consuming.
 However, researchers are looking into ways to use artificial intelligence to automate some of these steps to make this approach more practical.

 Brachytherapy